THE PROPHECY

 You stiff-necked people, with uncircumcised hearts and ears!
 You are just like your fathers: You always resist the Holy Spirit!
 Was there ever a prophet your fathers did not persecute?
 They even killed those who predicted the coming of the Righteous One.
 And now you have betrayed and murdered him --

 2. ...to make an end of sins and to make reconciliation for iniquities.
-These statements are clear references to the cross-work of Christ ... wherein the sin problem and the estrangement between God and man problem, was forever settled.
-As you have it in I John 2:2,
+These statements are clear references to the cross-work of Christ ... wherein the sin problem and the estrangement between God and man was forever settled.
+As we have it in I John 2:2,

 He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.